SearchForMe/event-bus/README.md

 # event-bus

 A compact framework that allows you to create custom events and listen to them.
-Especially useful for projects that use a UI, such Swing or Android, when trying to separate the View and the Controller
+Especially useful for projects that use a UI, such as Swing or Android, when trying to separate the View and the Controller

 It uses streams, which means it is supported only by **Java 8+**